Home Majors Geosciences

-Geosciences Degree
+Geosciences

 Students study the composition, structure, and processes of the Earth, including mineralogy, plate tectonics, hydrogeology, paleontology, and natural hazard assessment.
 Graduates typically pursue careers in oil and gas exploration, environmental consulting, mining, government geological surveys, and natural disaster preparedness agencies.
 Geoscientists who work in energy and resource extraction often earn above-average salaries.

-What Geosciences Graduates Do
+What Geosciences graduates do

 Your career in geosciences will likely blend rugged fieldwork with sophisticated data analysis.
 As a geoscientist, you might spend one week collecting rock core samples to assess mineral deposits and the next in an office using GIS software to map seismic risks for a new construction project.
 Many start as geological technicians, preparing those samples and maintaining field equipment before advancing to lead their own projects.
 With experience, you can progress to a natural sciences manager, where you'll direct research teams, manage budgets, and present findings to stakeholders.